mikejseay/exquisite-text/README.md

 Exquisite Corpse is a game invented by surrealist artists in the 1920's.
 Each player adds to a composition in sequence, by being allowed to see only the end of what the previous person contributed.
 Here, I implement an online multiplayer version for poetry.

+Work is tracked for this repository on the [Exquisite Text Project Board](https://github.com/mikejseay/exquisite-text/projects/1).

 ## Tech Stack